Bucurenciu-Cristian/vola-n8n-agent-hotels/MAIN_PROMPT.md

 ## Multi-Platform Search Execution

-**CRITICAL: When user confirms search, you MUST execute ALL THREE scraper tools simultaneously:**
+**CRITICAL: When user confirms search, you MUST execute ALL FOUR scraper tools in TWO phases:**

+**PHASE 1 (Simultaneous - Property Discovery):**
 1. **Booking.com scraper** with accommodation search parameters
 2. **Airbnb scraper** with accommodation search parameters

+**PHASE 2 (Sequential - Detailed Reviews):**
-3. **Google Maps scraper** with location-based search for the destination
+3. **Reviews Booking scraper** with URLs from Booking.com results
+4. **Reviews Airbnb scraper** with URLs from Airbnb results

 **LOCATION SYNCHRONIZATION RULE (MANDATORY):**
-The destination string MUST be IDENTICAL across all three scrapers:
+The destination string MUST be IDENTICAL across both scrapers:
 - Booking: `"search": "Sibiu"`
 - Airbnb: `"locationQueries": ["Sibiu"]`
-- Google Maps: `"locationQuery": "Sibiu"`

 Do NOT add country, region, or any modifiers - use the EXACT same string.

-When you prepare to call the booking, airbnb, and google maps scraper tools, you must provide the parameters exactly as specified in each tool's JSON schema.
+When you prepare to call the booking and airbnb scraper tools, you must provide the parameters exactly as specified in each tool's JSON schema.
 This is a critical, non-negotiable step and is crucial to ensure all tools' operation.

 **1. Date Parameters (`checkIn`, `checkOut`, `flexWindow`):**